 The online Integrity Complaint Form is the best way to send a report to INT.
 When you click on the link to the Form, you will be taken to a secure and confidential third-party website that is managed by INT.
 You will need to provide basic information regarding your allegation and a detailed summary of your concerns.
 There are "Guide Questions" available to help you fill out the Form.
 You also have the option to upload supporting documents after submitting the Form.

 Why should I report a concern?

 INT investigations are primarily based upon the allegations that we receive, so it is extremely important that the people who are involved in activities supported by World Bank Group finances take the initiative to report suspected fraud or corruption.

 When should I expect a response?

-You will receive an automated response with a reference number when you submit a report to INT using the Integrity Complaint Form or Integrity App.
-A reference number will also be provided to you when you report to the phone hotline.
+You will receive an automated response with a reference number when you submit a report to INT using the Integrity Complaint Form.

 If your report pertains to fraud, corruption, collusion, coercion or obstruction involving World Bank Group-financed projects and/or World Bank Group staff, someone from INT will contact you directly using the contact information that you have provided.